Skip to main content

 Coventry,

 Note: For postal applications, we cannot guarantee safe delivery of postal applications, (please do not include items of value).
-Please write your name and 50th Open Call EOI Application somewhere visible on the envelope.
+Please write your name and 'Made In The Midlands Open Call Expression Application' somewhere visible on the envelope.

 Selection Process